AnniecTW/Notes/LeetCode/Matrix/73. Set Matrix Zeroes/README.md

 > - Finish by giving space and run-time complexity
 > - Discuss any pros and cons of the solution

-Assume N is the number of rows and M is the number of columns in the matrix.
+Assume M is the number of rows and N is the number of columns in the matrix.

-- Time Complexity: O(N * M)<br>
+- Time Complexity: O(M * N)<br>
   We iterate through the matrix a constant number of times, so the time complexity is O(M * N)<br>
 - Space Complexity: O(1)<br>
   We use the matrix cell itself as markers, so it takes up constant space.<br>